 Another day they visited Frankfort.
 Although it was the second of two rainy days on the trip, Mike and Liz went to the beach, sat in the car, and joined other onlookers mesmerized by kiteboarders in wetsuits soaring as high as 40 feet over Lake Michigan waves.

 The Clancys told each innkeeper in advance that they were following the Keto diet.
 No problem.
 Marci Palajac recalled she served them Boursin Scrambled eggs with Roasted Asparagus.
-One morning at Bear Lake — where innkeeper Cindi McPherson tells guests, “I’m Bed,” and husband Greg is “Breakfast” — the couple was served a breakfast popular with all guests, diet or no: a souffle, along with sweet apple sausage.
+One morning at Bear Lake — where innkeeper Cindi McPherson was fond of telling guests, “I’m Bed,” and husband Greg is “Breakfast” — the couple was served a breakfast popular with all guests, diet or no: a souffle, along with sweet apple sausage.

 The Lewis House B&B, Whitehall